eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ## Writing to storage

 `SSTORE` takes two values from the stack: a storage **slot** and a 32-byte **value**.
 It then writes the value to storage of the account.
+Notice: Slots can be thought of as the basic unit of storage, so when writing to storage, we deal with slots as opposed to individual bytes.
+Depending upon the data type being stored, the value will take up a full slot or could be combined with other data in the same slot if the their combined length is less than 32 bytes long.
+More info on how different data types are packed into slots can be found [here](https://medium.com/coinmonks/solidity-storage-how-does-it-work-8354afde3eb).

 ![EVM Storage write](../../images/evm/sstore.gif)

 We've been running a contract account's bytecode all this time.
 Only now we see the account and the world state, and it matches the code inside the EVM.

 Again, it’s important to note that storage is not part of the EVM itself, rather the currently executing contract account.
+More specifically, the contract account contains a **storage root*** that points to a separate Merkle Patricia Trie for that contract's storage.

 The example above shows only a small section of the account's storage.
 Like memory, all the values in storage are well-defined as zero.